Money skills

 8-13

-Start seeds at home, grow herbs or succulents, and sell them to neighbors or at local markets.
+Start seeds at home, grow herbs or succulents, and sell them to neighbors or at a local market.

 Frequently asked questions

-What should a kid do with the money they earn?
+What should a kid do with money they earn from a project?

-A simple split works well: save some, spend some, and reinvest some back into the business.
-This teaches budgeting, delayed gratification, and the concept of business growth.
+A simple approach: save some, reinvest some back into the project (better supplies, more materials), and enjoy some.
+This teaches budgeting and the concept of business reinvestment in a way that makes sense to a young person.

 More ways to learn